Antipyrine/ benzocaine/ zinc drops

 Brand Name: Neotic

-Antipyrine/ benzocaine/ zinc drops is used for:
+Antipyrine/ benzocaine/ zinc drops are used for:

 Relieving pain and inflammation in the ear caused by certain ear problems.
 It may be used with antibiotics to treat middle ear infections.
 It may also be used to help remove a buildup of earwax.